MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_placement_filter.md

 # minecraft:placement_filter

-`minecraft:placement_filter` is a component controlled by a `JSON object` that sets rules for under what conditions the block can be placed/survive
+`minecraft:placement_filter` is a component controlled by a `JSON object` that sets rules for under what conditions the block can be placed.

 ## Default Parameter